 According to the Center for Disease Control and Prevention, more than five million people are living with disabilities as a result of traumatic brain injuries.
 It is for these people that the rigors of daily life have become a challenge.
-The Law Office of Joseph Onwuteaka, P.C., understands the intricacies associated with cases involving traumatic and other brain injuries.
+I understand the intricacies associated with cases involving traumatic and other brain injuries.
 The victim and their family is already dealing with physical and emotional damage along with a mounting stack of medical expenses.
-Our law firm has been seeking, and winning, financial compensation to help these families cope with the damage from a traumatic brain injury (TBI) and other head injuries for more than 30 years.
+I have been seeking, and winning, financial compensation to help these families cope with the damage from a traumatic brain injury (TBI) and other head injuries for more than 30 years.

 Aside from the obvious, there are a couple of different types of brain injuries.
 The two most common are traumatic brain injuries and anoxic brain injuries.
 Traumatic brain injuries take place when the head sustains a blunt force or trauma that causes the brain to tear, swell, or bruise badly.
 Anoxic brain injuries occur when the brain is deprived of oxygen for any length of time.
 Thousands of people suffer these types of brain injuries every year and only 75% of those people survive.
 For the ones who survive, the quality of life is substantially diminished.